alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-Note that the message `"John Appleseed is being initialized"`{.code-voice} is printed at the point that you call the `Person`{.code-voice} class’s initializer.
+Note that the message `"John Appleseed is being initialized"` is printed at the point that you call the `Person` class’s initializer.
 This confirms that initialization has taken place.

-Because the new `Person`{.code-voice} instance has been assigned to the `reference1`{.code-voice} variable, there is now a strong reference from `reference1`{.code-voice} to the new `Person`{.code-voice} instance.
-Because there is at least one strong reference, ARC makes sure that this `Person`{.code-voice} is kept in memory and is not deallocated.
+Because the new `Person` instance has been assigned to the `reference1` variable, there is now a strong reference from `reference1` to the new `Person` instance.
+Because there is at least one strong reference, ARC makes sure that this `Person` is kept in memory and is not deallocated.

-If you assign the same `Person`{.code-voice} instance to two more variables, two more strong references to that instance are established:
+If you assign the same `Person` instance to two more variables, two more strong references to that instance are established: